SoCal Focal socalfocal.com ·

 Ant / Post Equator

 Axial view is a schematic cross-section at mid-gland level.
 NVBs depicted at posterolateral 5 & 7 o'clock positions.
-Sagittal view shows left paramedian plane.
+Sagittal view shows left paramedian plane rotated so base is left, apex is right.
 Not to scale.

-Imaging characterisation is a clinical pre-requisite for focal therapy and does not contribute to the anatomical complexity score.
+Imaging characterization is a clinical pre-requisite for focal therapy and does not contribute to the anatomical complexity score.
 Findings here inform eligibility, targeting confidence, and disease extent — and generate clinical flag alerts.

 mpMRI — Lesion Visibility